Updated 31 August, 2021

 We prefer using PostgreSQL as a flexible and predictable server for this class of tasks.

 Also, it is reasonable to think about what to use on the front-end.
 Since medical forms are complicated and fields should abide by some rules, they will have hundreds of "moving" elements.
 Such elements should be enabled, disabled or recalculated depending on several factors; then the whole form should be sent to the server at once.
+Electronic medical charts make it easier for doctors to operate the system.

 Some other features such as Care Plans may have hierarchical structure.
 Implementing them, a developer may need elements that expand and collapse and sometimes can be dragged.